indunet/fastproto/README.md

 ## *FastProto Annotations*

-FastProto's protocol type adopts Java naming rules.
-In addition to Java primitive data types and their wrapper classes, it also supports Timestamp, String and byte array.
-The above types can be replaced by `@AutoType`.
-FastProto automatically infer by the field type.
-Thinking of cross-platform data transmission, unsigned data types such as uint8, uint16 and uint32 are also introduced.
+In addition to Java primitive data types and their wrapper classes, FastProto also supports Timestamp, String and byte array, all above type annotations can be replaced by `@AutoType`.
+Taking into account cross-language data sharing, unsigned types, int8, int16 are also introduced.

 | Annotation      | Java               | C/C++          | Size        |   AutoType |
 |:---------------:|:------------------:|:--------------:|:-----------:|:-----------:|